Kate Steinle’s parents can’t sue San Francisco, 9th Circuit Court rules

 Federal immigration laws cited by the plaintiffs also did not require Mirkarimi to provide Garcia-Zarate’s release date, Bennett said.

-A San Francisco jury in 2017 acquitted Garcia-Zarate of murder, but convicted him of illegal gun possession.
+A San Francisco jury in 2017 acquitted Garcia-Zarate of murder but convicted him of illegal gun possession.
 Garcia-Zarate said a gun he found on the pier accidentally fired when he picked it up.

 He is also facing federal gun charges to which he has pleaded not guilty.

 The gun used in the fatal shooting belonged to a U.S. Bureau of Land Management ranger who reported it stolen from his car parked in San Francisco.
-Steinle’s parents also sued the federal government for negligence because the ranger had allegedly left the gun in plain view in an unlocked car on a downtown street.
-That suit is moving forward.
+Steinle’s parents also named the federal government as a defendant in their lawsuit because the ranger had allegedly left the gun in plain view in an unlocked car on a downtown street.
+That part of the lawsuit is moving forward.

 Copyright © 2019 The Washington Times, LLC.